 And here, let me go back to the main customer question (mentioned at the beginning of this blog):

 Can RapidValue integrate with other solutions besides Microsoft Dynamics 365?

 Having technology integrated into a BPM solution allows for quick and easy access to the activities that need to be performed to complete the flows.
 It also allows the users to learn and improve their usage of the applications.
 RapidValue supports any application, including Microsoft Dynamics 365, to be integrated into the business processes, where process maps can be linked to these applications.

 Of course, with Microsoft Dynamics 365, RapidValue offers a deeper level of integration, where you get further security checks, test scripts, and automated process creation.
-It also includes many other functions, such as our e-learning component, which allows the users to fully utilize Microsoft Dynamics 365 application.
+It also includes many other functions, such as our e-learning component, allowing users to fully utilize the Microsoft Dynamics 365 application.